 For better protection, use a wreath storage bag made for this purpose.
 Here are some of my favorite options.
 (Click images to shop)

-Final Look at Spring Wreath for Front Door
+Final Look at DIY Spring Wreath for Front Door

 I’m very pleased with my updated front door wreath this year.
 I’m even more thrilled that I’ve now learned my lesson on picking the right supplies.